Home » Michigan Travel Regions » Northern Michigan » Headlands International Dark Sky Park: A Local’s Guide (Free, Open 24/7)

 Stargazers watching the night sky at Headlands Dark Sky Park in Michigan

-Programs and hours shift with the season, so check the park’s official site before you drive.
-Honestly, though, the best “event” here is the simplest one: show up on a clear, moonless night, walk out to the shore, and look up.
+Honestly, though, the best event here is the simplest one: show up on a clear, moonless night, walk out to the shore, and look up.

 When to Visit

 Any season works, but what you’ll see depends on when you come.
-Summer (late spring through early fall) is peak Milky Way season — the galactic core rides low over the lake on warm, clear nights, and August brings the Perseid meteor shower.
-Late summer through early spring, with its longer, darker nights, gives the best Northern Lights odds.
-Winter is the quietest and often the clearest, but dress for subzero Northern Michigan nights if you come out to stargaze.
+Late spring through early fall is peak Milky Way season — the galactic core rides low over the lake on warm, clear nights, and August brings the Perseids.

 Where to Stay Near Headlands

-The park is two miles west of Mackinaw City, so the easiest option is to stay in town — see our guide to the best hotels in Mackinaw City.
-It’s also an easy drive from Harbor Springs, Petoskey, and Cheboygan if you’d rather base elsewhere on the trip.
+The park is two miles west of Mackinaw City, so the easiest option is to stay in town — see my guide to the best hotels in Mackinaw City.
+It’s also an easy drive from Petoskey, Harbor Springs, and Cheboygan if you’d rather base elsewhere, and a natural add-on to a Mackinac Island trip.

-For the full experience, Emmet County rents three lodging options (two-night minimum):
+For the full experience, Emmet County rents lodging on and near the park grounds with a two-night minimum:

 • The Stargazing House — sleeps up to 8, also on the park grounds